ashleyxu99/pacman_game/README.md

 To get the dot-eating functionality working, we worked on `pacman.py`, `maze.py`, and `dots.py`.
 We figured out:

 * How the objects relate to each other in the game.
 Which object has access to which other objects?
-* How the individual dots are displayed, and how the full collection of dots is represented within the context of the maze.
+* How the individual dots are displayed, and how the full collection of dots is represented within the context of the maze?
-* How the conditions for winning (setting game controller's player_wins attribute) are evaluated.
+* How the conditions for winning (setting game controller's player_wins attribute) are evaluated?

 ## Implement tests
 Run Pytest from the command line in your sketch's directory.
 I have implemened the tests so that they successfully test the dot-eating functionality.